Dr Timothy Heppell

 - BA Politics

 - I am an elected Fellow of the Royal Historical Society 2017

-In the 2019-2020 academic year I will co-supervise the following postgraduate research students:
+I currently co-supervise the following postgraduate research students:

 I have previously supervised the following research postgraduate students: